usnistgov/OSCAL/schema/json/oscal-catalog-json-docs.md

 As an explicit property, `declarations` appears on [catalog](#catalog-catalog-object).

-The `declarations` object has properties:
+The `declarations`object has a property:

 * String [href](#hypertext-reference-href-object)